Adoption: Creating Bonds through Harmony

 It may take a while for some people to feel they can talk about the different emotions relating to their adoption but speaking to a trusted friend or a counselor could be extremely beneficial and help make this assimilation easier.

-• The first thing to consider is how you yourself view adoption.
-If you happen to go into adoption as a no-choice scenario for not being able to reproduce, you may come into the relationship with some degree of bitterness about your own incapacity.
+- The first thing to consider is how you yourself view adoption.
+If you happen to go into adoption as a no-choice scenario for not being able to procreate, you may enter the relationship with some degree of bitterness about your own incapacity.
 It would be best to clear some of these issues and concerns before adopting.
 You can start by seeing it as a blessing both for you and your adoptive child.

-Seeking out counseling from someone well versed in adoption related issues can be a great first step towards starting your beautiful journey with your child on the right foot ...
+Seeking out counseling from someone well-versed in adoption related issues can be a great first step towards starting a beautiful journey with your child on the right foot.